30 Minute Sheet Pan Tuna Nicoise

 This post has been sponsored by Honest Cooking, however all opinions expressed here are mine alone.

-30 Minute Sheet Pan Tuna Nicoise is classic tuna nicoise salad in sheet pan form!
-It’s a 30 minute one pot meal that’s perfect for busy weeknights and even entertaining!
+30 Minute Sheet Pan Tuna Nicoise is everything you love about classic tuna nicoise salad made easier in a sheet pan supper!

 Did you know that October is National Seafood Month?
 Seafood is something that I eat so often that you could say every month is National Seafood Month for me.
 I created this 30 Minute Sheet Pan Tuna Nicoise to celebrate the occasion the quick and easy way.